timayres/3DL_scripts/README.md

+#3DP Scripts
-#3DP Scripts - shell scripts to prepare 3D mesh models for 3D printing and script with MeshLab
+Shell scripts to prepare 3D mesh models for 3D printing and script with MeshLab

 ##About
 This project consists of two main parts: